This Brand New Pumpkin Caramel Macchiato Is Perfect For Your Next Fall Road Trip

-Flying J's Pumpkin Caramel Macchiato Will Keep You Warm During Your Fall Road Trip
+Pilot Flying J's Pumpkin Caramel Macchiato Will Keep You Warm On A Fall Road Trip

 It may still be August, but that doesn't mean you can't go ahead and enjoy the flavors of fall.
 As many retailers gear up to unleash a slew of autumn-inspired beverages, Pilot Flying J travel centers have already started serving a brand new pumpkin coffee that's the perfect treat for your impending fall vacation.
-Flying J's Pumpkin Caramel Macchiato will keep you warm during your fall road trip, so start planning now.
+Pilot Flying J's Pumpkin Caramel Macchiato will keep you warm on a fall road trip, so start planning now.

 All hail the holy pumpkin spice latte, but what about the other pumpkin-flavored coffee drinks out there?
 They deserve some love, too.
 That's why you should know that Flying J is introducing a brand new Pumpkin Caramel Macchiato this fall, and you can grab one beginning on Aug.
 22. Even though it's not officially autumn just yet, the new brew is already available for purchase at more than 550 participating Pilot Flying J locations nationwide, according to the company.
 Oh, and did I mention it costs less than $2?
 This might be the cheapest pumpkin coffee drink I've yet to come across for the upcoming fall season.
 I love a good deal.